 XTB has their own trading platform called xStation 5, which is very easy to use and has excellent tools and features, as well as generates a clear fee report.
 Transferring funds is very easy with XTB as they accept bank transfers, credit card, PayPal and other online wallets.
 Aside from CySEC, XTB is regulated by 7 other regulators, including tier-1 FCA of the UK.

-If you are new to the world of forex trading and would like to maximize your chances of success, then Plus500 is the broker that you should sign up with.
-Their web-based trading platform has a very easy layout and simple features that are just perfect for a new trader.
+If you are new to the world of forex trading and would like to use one of the best trading platform, then Plus500 is a CFD provider that you should sign up with.
+Their web-based trading platform has a very unique layout and detailed features that are good for seasoned traders.
 However, with the limited advanced features, it is not necessarily the best choice for veterans.

-Plus500 is very low-risk because it has 4 tier-1 regulations – CySEC, FCA, ASIC and the Monetary Authority of Singapore or MAS.
+Plus500 is a reputable company because it has 4 tier-1 regulations – CySEC, FCA, ASIC and the Monetary Authority of Singapore or MAS.
 They have more than 70 forex pairs to trade and a demo account that you can use to try your trading skills without having to spend anything.
 The minimum deposit at Plus500 is $100 and their spread offering is right at the industry average.

 You are very lucky if you are in Cyprus and wish to become a forex trader as there is no more favorable place to be.
 The forex brokers in Cyprus that are listed above will definitely be able to help you experience success as a forex broker so make sure you choose wisely.
 Before forex brokers can accept Cyprus based cleints, they must become liecenced by the Cyprus Securities and Exchange Commission (CySEC) financial regulatory body.
 We recommend Cypriot traders to follow the CySEC twitter page, @CySEC_official to stay updated.
 Also check out the Cyprus Securities and Exchange Commission webpage on Wikipedia.